asimakiskydros/QuaCiDe/README.md

 files in a controlled IDE environment that offers and/or supports servers for HTML execution.
 [Visual Studio Code](https://code.visualstudio.com/) running Live Server is recommended.
 Both [`base.html`](https://github.com/asimakiskydros/QuaCiDe/blob/main/base.html) and [`parser_script.py`](https://github.com/asimakiskydros/QuaCiDe/blob/main/parser_script.py) need to be running for the designer to be fully functional.
-Make sure Python 3 and all listed languages are supported from your system.
+Make sure Python 3 and all listed languages are supported by your system.

 ## Usage
 The UI offers a variety of user-friendly actions: